For Scholars

 Eligibility: Individuals actively enrolled in a graduate program and individuals with a Masters or Doctorate in a relevant discipline.
 Applicants are welcome from any college or university worldwide.
 Independent scholars are also welcome to apply.

-Former Research Associates must wait two (2) years before applying for a Post- or Pre- Doctoral Fellowship.
+Former recipients of the Annual Fellowship or Wiener Laboratory Research Associate Appointment must wait two (2) years before applying for a Post- or Pre- Doctoral Fellowship.

 Purpose: To conduct short-term, focused research at the Malcolm H. Wiener Laboratory for Archaeological Science of the American School of Classical Studies at Athens as part of a program of research that addresses substantive problems pertaining to the ancient Greek world, or adjacent areas, through the application of interdisciplinary methods in the archaeological sciences.
 Wiener Laboratory facilities are especially well-equipped to support the study of human skeletal biology, archaeobiological remains (faunal and botanical), environmental studies, geoarchaeology (particularly studies in human-landscape interactions and the study of site formation processes), and ancient materials studies.

-Term: Variable; up to nine (9) months with the next term beginning early September 2023.
+Term: Variable; up to nine (9) months with the next term beginning early September 2025.
 The applicant is expected to be present at the Wiener Laboratory during the tenure of the appointment.
-Contributions to the Athens-based ASCSA community during the tenure of the Research Associate appointment, in the form of seminars, colloquia, and workshops, participation in School field trips, or some combination of these and other activities, are encouraged.
+Contributions to the Athens-based ASCSA community during the tenure of the Annual Fellowship appointment, in the form of seminars, colloquia, and workshops, participation in School field trips, or some combination of these and other activities, are encouraged.

-Compensation: Stipend up to $7000 plus waiver of School fees.
+Compensation: Stipend up to $7000 plus waiver of School and Laboratory fees.
 Fellow pays room and board.

 For information and details about the application, click here.